 - 1. Close the slide gate valves in the pressure and suction lines. - 2.
 Switch off the pump's voltage and secure it to prevent reactivation. - 3.
 Disconnect the electrical connections and secure the cable ends. - 4.
 Remove the earthing from the pump. - 5.
 Place a collection container for collecting the pumped fluid or the flushing fluid beneath the pump. - 6.
 Unscrew the drain screw. - 7.
 Unscrew the venting screw. - 8.
-Drain the pumped fluid or flushing fluid into the collection container. - 9.
+Drain the pumped fluid or flushing fluid into a collection container. - 9.
 Screw in the drain and venting screws. - 10.
 Release the pressure-side flange connection. - 11.
-Release the suction-side flange connection.

-- 12. If present, release the fasteners on the foundation. - 13.
+Release the suction-side flange connection. - 12.
+If present, release the fasteners on the foundation. - 13.
 Lift the pump with the motor out from the pipe system. - 14.
-Place the pump down on a horizontal, firm surface and secure it to prevent tipping.
+Place the pump down on a horizontal, firm surface and secure it to prevent tipping. - 15.
+Preserve the pump if it is stored for a long time, see Chapter 6.3 Preserving the pump, page 21.